AuthorizeNet/inperson-sdk-ios/README.md

 b)	Navigate to **Build Settings > Search Paths > Header Search Paths**.

 c)	Enter the following settings: `Iphoneos/usr/include/libxml2`.
     d)  This is required only if you are including SDK as static Library.
 Please link the following modules in your project:
         * AudioToolbox.framework
         * CoreAudio.framework
         * MediaPlayer.framework
+        * MediaToolbox.framework
+        * External Accessory.framework
         * AVFoundation.framework
         * CoreBluetooth.framework

-3. Copy Bundle Resources.
+* CoreBluetooth.framework

+    a)	Include the `AnetEMVStoryBoard.storyboard`, `OTAUpdate.png` and `eject.mp3` fields from the *AnetEMVSdk.framework* file in the application.
+If you included them correctly, you should be able to see Target > Build Phases > Copy Bundle Resources.

 a)	Include the `AnetEMVStoryBoard.storyboard` and `eject.mp3` fields from the *AnetEMVSdk.framework* file in the application.
 If you included them correctly, you should be able to see Target > Build Phases > Copy Bundle Resources.